Reezonate/EasyOffset/README.md

 Simple drag and drop adjustment mode

 - Select `Basic` in the `Adjustment Mode` list
-- While holding the selected button, move your hand and pick up the saber in a new position by releasing the button
+- Press the selected button, move your hand to a new position, release the button
 - You can move the saber along its axis using the `ZOffset` slider

 ![Basic mode image](media/Basic.png)